ariffjeff/houdini-package-manager/README.md

 - HPM takes the plugin folder path, HDA, or script you provide it and simply creates a new package config from a template, and puts it in `/packages`.

 ## Building the project yourself
-Note: This project was primarily tested with Python 3.9.10.
+Note: This project was primarily tested with Python 3.9.10 and 3.10.10 on Windows 10.

 1. Install the [Poetry dependency manager](https://python-poetry.org/docs/#installation).
 1. Clone [HPM](https://github.com/ariffjeff/houdini-package-manager)